scaleoutsystems/fedn-cpp-client/README.md

 The client is then waiting for model update requests from combiner.

-Start a traning session either via the dashboard or APIClient.
+Start a training session either via the dashboard or APIClient.

 The expected output should look similar to this: